arthurazs/dotapatch/README.md

 # Dota 2: Changelog formatted as it should.
 **dota2patches** is a software which aims the automation of formatting `simple text changelog` into `clear html changelog`.

+Check the [Gameplay Update 6.88f](https://arthurazs.github.io/dota2patches/688f.html).
+This is the latest parsed patch using **dota2patches**.

 ## TL;DR
 The changelog file **must** be saved inside `changelogs/` and **must** have the following format: